-Now while a number of follicles initially begin to develop, normally one follicle becomes "dominant" and this egg matures within the enlarging follicle.
-At the same time, the increasing amount of estrogen in your body makes sure that the lining of your womb is thickening with nutrients and blood.
-This is so that if you do get pregnant, the fertilized egg will have all the nutrients and support it needs to grow.
-High estrogen levels are also associated with the appearance of 'sperm-friendly' mucus (or, to give it its technical name, fertile cervical mucus FCM)).
-You may notice this as a thin, slippery discharge that may be cloudy white.
-Sperm can swim more easily through this mucus and can survive in it for several days.
+While a number of follicles initially begin to develop, normally only one follicle becomes “dominant” and this egg matures within the enlarging follicle.
+The remaining follicles do not continue to grow and gradually disappear.
+At the same time, the increasing amount of estrogen in your body makes sure that the lining of your uterus (called the endometrium) is thickening with nutrients and blood.
+The goal is to create the optimal environment for the fertilized egg, making sure it will have all the nutrients and support it needs to grow.
+High estrogen levels are also associated with the appearance of ‘sperm-friendly’ mucus that is produced by the cervix (also called fertile cervical mucus).
+You may notice this as a thin, slippery discharge that may be cloudy white in color.
+Sperm can swim more easily through this type of mucus and can survive in it for several days.

 Your body produces hormones which control your menstrual cycle.
 At the start of your cycle one important hormone is follicle stimulating hormone [FSH].
 The rise in FSH stimulates the follicles in your ovaries [fluid filled cavities that each contain one undeveloped egg] to develop and to start to produce another hormone called estrogen.
 For illustration purposes only